hivesolutions/colony/README.md

 ## Extensions

-To find Python native extension required for some of the plugins used the following sites:
+To find Python native extension required for some of the plugins use the following sites:

 * Python Imaging Library (PIL) [link](https://pillow.readthedocs.io/).
 * Reportlab PDF Generator [link](http://www.reportlab.com/).